 Our study used NRI to assess model performance.
 This has an advantage compared to the previously widely used approach of area under the receiver operating-characteristic curve.
 This latter approach requires very strong associations of the variable of interest with the outcome in order to produce a statistically significant area under the curve.
-This is not an issue for NRI.3336
+This is not an issue for NRI.33 NRI is a relatively new technique which has been widely used since it was proposed.
+However, there is still debate regarding its use and care needs to be taken when describing and interpreting NRI.36 We have described our methodology and also presented component parts of the NRI as proportions and percentages to aid interpretation.